by Kamwangi Njue

 (On June 4th, IPOA (The Independent Policing Oversight Authority) had reported that 6 police officers were charged.
 IPOA was established in 2012, “to provide for civilian oversight over the work of the police in Kenya”, and prior to June 4th 2020, it had prosecuted only seven officers.)

-It is morning of a 1995.
+It is morning in 1995.
 It is towards the end of the year.
 The schools are out.
 We have just moved here.
 The walls of the house are still warm and wet.
-A night of the first, a small length in one room of the three bedroom house has caved.
+A night of the first, a small length in one room of the three-bedroom house has caved.
 This is the side where the soil christened to be mud was loose.
-At the aging kivarwa tree, ngocos wakes us to a sweet promise.
+At the ageing kivarwa tree, ngocos wakes us to a sweet promise.
 It will be so since the day I might leave home.
-Sometimes in the future I will go for years, but once I come back, even after the tree has been cut down – to provide beams for another house, the Ngoco bird family will still be there, having migrated to a nearby tree.
+Sometime in the future, I will go for years, but once I come back, even after the tree has been cut down – to provide beams for another house, the Ngoco bird family will still be there, having migrated to a nearby tree.
 And my mornings will be like this, for my nephews and nieces and their mornings of the future.
 They will dwell in this mutual nesting, of human and birds.

 At Aga Khan Walk, the city ngocos sing.

-Following Michelle K. Angwenyi on BIRD—an alternative thesis, we are reminded that “birds forces us to remember.”
+Following Michelle K. Angwenyi on BIRD—an alternative thesis, we are reminded that “birds force us to remember.”
 She returns to the evolution, “a coagulating point, a centre.
-In places both inside and apart from of memory.
+In places both inside and apart from memory.
 What phenotypes tells us, what memories they hold.”
-She thinks of touch “.. how iterations of related birds have been in touch with each other.”
+She thinks of familiarity “.. how iterations of related birds have been in touch with each other.”

 She follows the tenacity of crows “what is known via their restlessness,” how this in many instances, “approximates pestilence.”